-It is a very green craft as you are recycling and repurposing materials such as newspapers and other printed papers.
-Also, paper mache is fully compostable adding to its green credentials.
+It is a very green craft as you recycle and repurpose materials such as newspapers and other printed papers.
+Also, paper mache is fully compostable, adding to its green credentials.

 What You Need

 - Scrap paper such as newspapers, but other papers will do.
-We read our newspaper online these days, so I didn’t have any newspapers.
+We read our newspapers online these days, so I didn’t have any.
 But I had plenty of old computer paper, so I used that instead.

-- Small balloon – To achieve the egg shape for this spring mantle decoration, I used a small water balloon as my mold.
+- Small balloon – I used a small water balloon as my mould to achieve the egg shape for this spring mantle decoration.

 - Double-sided sticky foam pads